MagnusBeng2/dtu_mlops_group_61/reports/README.md

 > Answer length: 100-200 words.
 >
 > Example:
-> *We used the third-party framework ... in our projekkkkct.
+> *We used the third-party framework ... in our project.
 We used functionality ... and functionality ... from the*
 > *package to do ... and ... in our project*.
->
+>s
 > Answer:

-In this project we utilized the [Transformers](https://github.com/huggingface/transformers) repository from the Huggingface group.
-This repository provides the [t5-small model](https://huggingface.co/t5-small), which is a natural language processing (NLP) model that can translate text from one language to another.
-In this project we have used the Trainer class in the pytorch lightning framework to train and test the t5-small model on a subset of the english/ german (en-de) subset of the [WMT19 dataset](https://huggingface.co/datasets/wmt19) (from the fourth conference on machine translation).
-We have used Weights and biases (`wandb`) to both handle the configuration file with the hyperparameters for the model and for logging the training and validation loss.
+In this project, we made use of the [Transformers](https://github.com/huggingface/transformers) library developed by the Huggingface team.
+This library includes the [t5-small model](https://huggingface.co/t5-small), a natural language processing (NLP) model designed for tasks like translating text between languages.
+For this project, we employed the Trainer class from the PyTorch Lightning framework to train and evaluate the t5-small model using a subset of the English/German (en-de) [WMT19 dataset](https://huggingface.co/datasets/wmt19), which originates from the Fourth Conference on Machine Translation.
+Additionally, we used Weights and Biases (`wandb`) to manage the configuration file containing the model's hyperparameters and to log the training and validation losses.
+Utilizing the obtained model and its parameters given for the best run, we were able to translate an input of English text to German.

 ## Coding environment